FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-17 15:29:06 Integrated the 5th core functionality

+- Refactored the FSM (Finite State Machine) to simplify handling user-triggered PAUSES between iterations of searching for the optimum.
+- Integrated the 5th core functionality in the BusySearchOptimExec class for searching the optimum in the DDG within the Task Factory.
+Strong developer tests will have to be carried out.
+- Corrected various typos and addressed pylint issues.

+Development continues with the two remaining core functionalities.

 ## 2024-04-16 20:58:23 Updated the application's background

 Updated the application's background to a new, more relevant design.